 Information for Students in Residence on the Undergraduate Campus:

 - Stay in your room/home.
 When you must leave your room (e.g., to use the restroom), wear a facemask.
 Wear a facemask whenever you are around other people.
 If you have a single room on campus, you do not need to wear a facemask when you are alone in your room.
 Remember that disposable masks are not meant for extended use.
 Dispose of them if they get dirty, too moist from breathing, and/or after more than 8 hours of continuous use.
 Do not reuse.
 Whenever you are not using your mask, cover your cough.
 If you are using a cloth mask, make sure you are washing it regularly.
 This can be done by hand, in a sink with hot water and soap, if you do not have access to a laundry room or services.

 - When using shared bathrooms,, only one person at a time should be using it.
 Wipe down surfaces before and after use with disinfectant wipes or spray.

 - Dine in your room.
 Do not go out for food.
-For on campus students, complete the meal delivery form (https://forms.gle/YbUL78BARV4uPu9V8) to arrange for meal delivery to your room.
+Students in residence can sign up for meal delivery using this form: https://forms.gle/LY7f1zBFDBb6uFBh7

 Information for Everyone Self-Isolating:

 - Perform hand hygiene frequently.
 Wash your hands often with soap and water for at least 20 seconds or use an alcohol-based hand sanitizer that contains 60 to 95% alcohol, covering all surfaces of your hands and rubbing them together until they feel dry.
 Soap and water should be used preferentially if hands are visibly dirty.